Tooth mobility

-Tooth mobility is the horizontal or vertical displacement of a tooth beyond its normal physiological boundaries around the gingival area, i.e. the medical term for a loose tooth.
+Tooth mobility is the horizontal or vertical displacement of a tooth beyond its normal physiological boundaries around the gingival (gum) area, i.e. the medical term for a loose tooth.

 Tooth loss implies in loss of several orofacial structures, such as bone tissues, nerves, receptors and muscles and consequently, most orofacial functions are diminished.
-Destruction of the supporting tissues of the teeth may progress to necrosis (tissue death) of the alveolar bone, which may result in a decrease of the number of teeth.
-The decrease in the number of teeth of a patient may find his chew’s ability become significantly less efficient.
-They may also experience poor speech, pain and dissatisfaction with the appearance, lowering their quality of life.
+Damage to the supporting tissues of the teeth may progress to necrosis of the alveolar bone, resulting in tooth loss.

 Classification

 Mobility is graded clinically by applying pressure with the ends of two metal instruments (e.g. dental mirrors) and trying to rock a tooth gently in a bucco-lingual direction (towards the tongue and outwards again).
 Using the fingers is not reliable as they are too compressible and will not detect small increases in movement.
 The location of the fulcrum may be of interest in dental trauma.
 Teeth which are mobile about a fulcrum half way along their root likely have a fractured root.

 Normal, physiologic tooth mobility of about 0.25 mm is present in health.
 This is because the tooth is not fused to the bones of the jaws, but is connected to the sockets by the periodontal ligament.
 This slight mobility accommodates forces on the teeth during chewing without damaging them.
 Milk (deciduous) teeth also become looser naturally just before their exfoliation.
 This is caused by gradual resorption of their roots, stimulated by the developing permanent tooth underneath.

 Abnormal, pathologic tooth mobility occurs when the attachment of the periodontal ligament to the tooth is reduced (attachment loss, see diagram), or if the periodontal ligament is inflamed.
 Generally, the degree of mobility is inversely related to the amount of bone and periodontal ligament support left.